Scrap Tires: Disposal, Regulation, Registration, Dumps, Abandoned Sites

 How do I know that the company picking up my tires is registered?

-The TCEQ recommends you access its registration database to ensure that the company is authorized to manage used or scrap tires in Texas before you do business with it.
+The TCEQ recommends you access the tire registration database to ensure that the company is authorized to manage used or scrap tires in Texas before you do business with it.

 Where can I get information on filing my annual activity report?